According to the experts to track peak foliage, we’ve got a few weeks before the leaves start falling.

 That gives us time to plan.
 For one thing, leaf tannin stains decks and driveways so we need to plan for removing the leaves.
 Also, leaf debris in water features can lead to a messy clean up come spring.
 Plus, there’s plant pruning, tree trimming and even some planting to do during fall.
 So let’s get planning.

-As we wrote in detail a few weeks ago, pond netting is key if you own a pond.
+As we wrote in detail awhile back, pond netting is key if you own a pond.
 Pond nets can keep out even the smallest pieces of debris such as falling leaves and pine needles.
 We recommend netting from Aquascape Inc. (St. Charles, IL) which includes hold-down staples to secure it.